Louisiana Court Records

 How to Expunge Criminal Records in Louisiana

-There is a list of forms that persons seeking expungement must fill out.
-Visit the Louisiana Clerk of Court Association and locate the Expungement Forms Index.
+Persons seeking expungements may begin the process by filling out multiple forms.
+Applicants are advised to visit the Louisiana Clerk of Court Association and locate the Expungement Forms Index.
 Requestors may also find them at the Law Library of Louisiana, Louisiana State Bar Association’s Legal Education and Assistance Program.

 The requesting party must then complete and get all necessary documents ready and then contact the local courthouse clerk with current jurisdiction on the case for more information.